MimiOnuoha/Creative-Approaches-NYU/syllabus.md

 - Do:
   - Set up a blog or website for this class.
 For more control under the hood, I recommend creating a site using [Github Pages](https://medium.com/spemer/free-github-blog-and-hosting-with-jekyll-c24c408d158f) (for example, [this one](https://github.com/daattali/beautiful-jekyll) is very straightforward).
 But you can also use Are.na, Tumblr, Canvas, Wordpress, or any other platform.
 You just need a place where all of your homework goes!
   - After you've finished the reading and made your website, post a 250-300 word response on your thoughts about *Bad Writer* on your blog.
 Why do you think I've asked you to read this piece?
 What connection does it have to our class?
-Submit the link to this response using the homework form.
+Submit the link to this response using the homework form under Assignment 1.1.

 ####Jan 30: Introductions, part 2